needle-mirror/com.unity.cloud.identity/Documentation~/use-case-getting-user-information.md

 ### Create references to IAuthenticator inherited interfaces

 The `CompositeAuthenticator`, like all `IAuthenticator`, inherits `IServiceAuthorizer`, `IAuthenticationStateProvider`, `IUserInfoProvider` and `IOrganizationRepository` interfaces.
 Create an instance of the `CompositeAuthenticator` and use it to reference all inherited interfaces.

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCase/UserInfoProviderExample.cs#PlatformServices)]

 ### Leverage the IUserInfoProvider in your scene

-To leverage the `IUserInfoProvider` in your scene, see the following steps:
+To leverage the `IUserInfoProvider` in your scene, follow these steps:

 1. In your scene, create a `Text` field that displays the current authentication state (or the username if the user is logged in).
 ![Creating a text field in the scene](images/usecase2-usertext.png)